 Sunless Sea - Initial Impressions

-Originally published February, 2015.
+Originally published February 2015.

 You discard the last of your shaving razors overboard; the damned thing couldn’t cut hair if it was pulled taught and the blade was heated.
 Ages since you used the last sharpening stone onboard, you’ll have to buy a crate’s worth for the next voyage if you make it back to Fallen London.
 Until then, you’ll have to cool your head with something other than the ocean breeze.
 The absence of your favorite sailing sensation won’t make riding the torrential waves or swallowing your sickness from the latest batch of bat-blood soup the shifty cook conjured up.
 It also won’t make searching for tangible victory any easier.

 After countless landings at foreboding ports with the local inhabitants harboring their own questionable intentions, you’ve grown weary, tired, and a little mad.
 Late in the endless nights, you wake, screaming a name you don’t know how to pronounce and you’ve never heard before.
 Still, the name is there and clear.
 It’s in a tongue you can’t mimic, but it rings clear off your lips just the same.
 It’s just as clear as the eye you see when you beckon his name.
 The eye in your dreams.
 The eye in the water, beneath your ship as you traverse the sea in search of your haunting, daunting, unlikely, intangible victory.
 The crew is weary that you may be leading them to their deaths via exposure, starvation, or madness.
-Until they break and wage a mutiny however, you turn your nose to the lights in the distance, in the hopes that wherever you may land will have enough supplies to make it back to Fallen London once more.
+Until they break and wage a mutiny, however, you turn your nose to the lights in the distance, in the hopes that wherever you may land will have enough supplies to make it back to Fallen London once more.

-Such is one of countless excerpts someone could write to describe an experience in Sunless Sea: the narrative-driven, RPG-adventure game on the PC with rougelike qualities and Lovecraftian influences.
+Such is one of the countless excerpts someone could write to describe an experience in Sunless Sea: the narrative-driven, RPG-adventure game on the PC with rougelike qualities and Lovecraftian influences.
 My amateurish attempt at writing fiction aside, the game is not told in the 2nd person, nor is it like the text adventure games of yore such as Zork or whatever your Apple II could run back in the day, nor is it a point-click adventure like the Monkey Island games.
 In my short time with it so far, I’ve noticed that there is a lot of depth to the pieces that make up this game that are worth discussing.
 The short version of this Initial Impressions: I’ve found a deep level of enjoyment in Sunless Sea, but the path to reach said enjoyment can be an arduous one, which will likely turn many people away.
 I will say that I did not like the game from the start.
 It’s only after starting over with a different mindset and strategy that I’ve been able to openly approach the game and appreciate it.

 Style